tarxvftech/rflabs/README.md

-If you'd like to be listed as having test equipment that you are willing to share, lend, or instruct hams with, send a pull request following the examples in the `data/locations/labs.json` file.
+If you'd like to be listed as having test equipment that you are willing to share, lend, or instruct hams with, send a pull request following the examples of entries in the `data/locations/labs.json` file.
-If it builds, I'll accept it and it'll get pushed to the website.

-Note: Currently it has two makerspaces that are members only.
-They are there only to show a few more examples.